 • Is it a mortal sin not to stop someone from committing a mortal sin?

-• What if you know it would not stop them anyway or you tried to stop them from committing it, but only passively, instead of actively?
+• you tried to stop them from committing it, but only by acting passively, instead of actively?

 The Catechism gives us the following criteria for a mortal sin.

 1859 Mortal sin requires full knowledge and complete consent.
 It presupposes knowledge of the sinful character of the act, of its opposition to God's law.
 It also implies a consent sufficiently deliberate to be a personal choice.
-Feigned ignorance and hardness of heart do not diminish, but rather increase, the voluntary character of a sin.
+Feigned ignorance and hardness of heart (cf. Mark 3:5-6; Luke 16:19-31) do not diminish, but rather increase, the voluntary character of a sin.

 We can't control another person's free will; we are only responsible for our own free will.